savoygrizzly/dimrill/README.md

 */
 ```

 Variables can be included in DRNA statements, using our above example the following statement:

 `service:categoryOne:subCategory:functionTargeted:name/${context:animalName}`
 will translate to:

 `service:categoryOne:subCategory:functionTargeted:name/Truffier`

-It is _STRONGLY_ recommended that variables passed to `Ressource` or `Action` statements contains no empty space or special characters.
+It is possible to use multiple variables in the same expression:

+`service:categoryOne:subCategory:functionTargeted:nameAndRace/${context:animalName}-${context:race}`

+will yield:

+`service:categoryOne:subCategory:functionTargeted:name/Truffier-WildBoar`

+Variables expressed in `Ressource` or `Action` expressions will have all non-alphanumerical characters replaced by `""`.